Independent AI Due Diligence for Investors and Owners

 AI Value Assessment Experience, IBM: Identified €50m+ in AI-driven benefits across telco, financial services, and automotive sectors

-Founder, Committee for Responsible AI: Developed ethical risk frameworks now used in production systems
+Founder, Committee for Responsible AI: Built ethical risk frameworks now used in production systems

 Invited Speaker, Cambridge MSt in AI Ethics & Society: Trusted voice on AI capability and governance